ew-sfex/sfex-surf-conditions/README.md

 ## What this repo does
 - GitHub Actions runs an hourly Python job to fetch public data and build:
-  - `public/data/beaches.geojson` (one feature per beach/spot with metrics + score)
+  - `site/data/beaches.geojson` (one feature per beach/spot with metrics + score)
-  - `public/data/summary.json` (update timestamp + source health)
+  - `site/data/summary.json` (update timestamp + source health)
-- The frontend (`public/`) loads the GeoJSON and renders an interactive map with popups.
+- GitHub Actions deploys the static site from `site/` to GitHub Pages.

 ## Data sources (v1: free/public)
 - **NOAA NDBC** (waves + wind): we use the station real-time text feed: